-JSON Web Tokens
+JSON Web Tokens (JWT)

-Last updated: 8 minutes read.
+Last updated:

 Protecting an API with JWT

-Step 1: Set Authentication Mode
+Set Authentication Mode

-Select JSON Web Tokens as the Authentication mode:
+- Select JSON Web Tokens as the Authentication mode

-Set the cryptographic signing method to HMAC (shared)
+- Set the cryptographic signing method to

-and the public secret as tyk123
+and the public secret astyk123

-Step 3: Set the Identity Source and Policy Field Name
+- Set the Identity Source and Policy Field Name

-Step 4: Set a Default Policy
+Set a Default Policy

 If Tyk cannot find a pol